the-frey/scssrs/README.md

 1. Test suite to cover main user flow [x]
 2. Basic styles [x]
 3. AJAX rock-paper-scissors with random AI plays [x]
+4. Refactor handling each play into a model, move methods from controller
-4. Data capture (plays and IP location, perhaps)
+5. Data capture (plays and IP location, perhaps)
-5. Intelligent (or semi-intelligent) algo for AI player
+6. Intelligent (or semi-intelligent) algo for AI player